 • Payment = The amount of periodic payments when they are the same.

-• Enter as a negative number if you are paying it; positive, if you are receiving it.
+• Enter as a negative number if you pay it; positive, if you receive it.
 If there is no series of payments, then leave it blank, and enter only the future value or the present value depending on which formula you are using.

 • Future Value = The value of an investment at the end of the term.